 - Log in to the admin control panel.

-- Click on Groups & permissions from the navigation on the left hand side.
+- Click on User Group Promotions from the list on the left hand side.

 From here you can see a list of all promotions created.
 Clicking the title will allow you to view, edit, and delete them.
 Promotions can be disabled and re-enabled via the checkbox.